BIT-XLJ/502_quadruped/README.md

    enter "list" in the terminal, then enter "trot"
 6. Open another terminal, then enter **rqt**
 7. Find the Robot Steering plugin and control the velocity of the robot in simulaiton.
 Note the topic name is **`/cmd_vel`**
+8. You can enter "down" and "stance" in the terminal of `load_controller.launch` to switch the control mode of the dog